 Nutritional Tips for Your Senior Horse in the Winter

 A senior horse can be defined as one that is older than 15 years of age.
-Since horses are living longer because of better management, it is not uncommon to now see horses living into their 30s and beyond.
+Since horses are living longer because of better management, it is not uncommon to now see horses living into their 30s.
 However, just because a horse is older than 15 years does not necessarily mean their nutritional demands suddenly change.
 There are many factors that can influence their individual dietary needs.
 Yet, almost all our horses in North America are physically tested during the winter months.
 In our How to Properly Feed Your Horse in the Winter article, we discuss what challenges our horses face.
 This can be especially true for senior horses.
 Briefly, to recap:

 - A horse’s Lower Critical Temperature (LCT) is one at which a horse will begin to expend extra energy to maintain body temperature once ambient temperatures drop below that value.
 Factors such as body condition, hair coat, wetness, wind chill and others can all influence this temperature.
 For example, a horse with a wet coat has a LCT value of 59 °F (15 °C).
 Anything below the LCT requires more energy in the diet.

 - Horses need to enter the winter months in good body condition; a body condition score of 5 to 6 is ideal for most horses.